MBA vs Master's Degree: Which Is Worth More?

 Is an MBA worth more than a master's?

-It depends on your field.
-For consulting, general management, and career changes, yes.
-For technical roles in data science, finance quant, or engineering, a specialized master's can match or exceed MBA salary outcomes at lower cost.
+It depends on your field and career goals.
+For consulting, general management, and career changes, the MBA has a clear advantage in salary outcomes and career optionality.
+For technical roles in data science, finance quant, or software engineering, a specialized master's can match or exceed MBA salary outcomes at significantly lower cost.

 Can I get into consulting with a master's degree?

 MBA programs typically take 2 years full-time.
 Most specialized master's programs take 1-1.5 years.
-Some accelerated MBA programs run 1 year but offer less recruiting time.
+Some accelerated MBA programs run 1 year but offer significantly less recruiting time and smaller networks.
+The shorter timeline of a master's program means less opportunity cost but also less immersive career development.

 See also: Overall Rankings · ROI Calculator · MBA ROI Analysis